-- Almost 61% of insurance business executives state that they do not entirely trust the data they receive. - Data executives in insurance concur with this: only 41% of business executives trust and completely rely on the data for decision making.
+- Almost 61% of insurance business executives state that they do not entirely trust the data they receive. - Data executives in insurance concur with this: only 41% of them agree that business executives trust and completely rely on the data provided for decision making.